-Our Maltese Easy Dessert Recipes page will surely make your mouth water.
+Our Maltese Sweets Recipes page will surely make your mouth water.
 The Maltese people love a celebration and over the years, they've come up with a host of sweet things to "help" them celebrate :) It shouldn't therefore come as a surprise that Maltese cuisine is rich with delicious, tempting, traditional sweets that are usually made with a special occasion in mind.

 If you’re visiting Malta any time soon, don’t forget to check whether a special celebration, holiday or event is taking place that has traditional sweets associated with it.
 That way you get to taste and enjoy the various yummy local desserts while holidaying in Malta!